-The purpose of this strategic plan is to provide a directional framework to guide and focus EQB's action and organizational decision-making over the next five years.
-The strategic plan aims to intentionally align the organization's aspirations with its capabilities to achieve meaningful and purposeful outcomes.
+The purpose of this strategic plan is to provide a directional framework to guide EQB's actions and decision-making over the next five years.
+The strategic plan aims to align our organizational aspirations with our capabilities to achieve meaningful and purposeful outcomes.

 The strategic plan begins with EQB's mission, vision, and organizational values.
 These three components provide high-level guidance about what work EQB can and should do and how that work should be done.
-They serve as a shared reference point for the EQB, agency partners, and Minnesotans as to the organization's aspirations.
+They serve as a shared reference point for the EQB, our agency and government partners, and Minnesotans.

-The strategic plan then lays out four key outcomes that the EQB wishes to achieve in support of its mission.
+The strategic plan then lays out four key outcomes that the EQB wishes to achieve in support of our mission.
 These are designed to provide high-level direction and focus, while simultaneously accommodating emerging issues and dynamic state needs.

-Each key outcome is followed by more detailed strategies that represent the specific things EQB hopes to do over the next five years to support meeting the desired outcomes.
-These strategies will guide board and staff activities, such as future work plans and decisions about allocation of resources.
+Each key outcome is followed by detailed strategies that represent the specific things EQB hopes to do over the next five years to support meeting the desired outcomes.
+These strategies will guide Board and staff activities, such as future work plans and decisions about allocation of resources.